steemit/devportal/_tutorials-recipes/create-password-recoverable-account.md

 }
 ```

-To see a working example of how to recover an account you can follow the tutorial [here](https://developers.steem.io/tutorials/#tutorials-python)
+To see a working example of how to recover an account you can follow the [account recovery tutorial](https://developers.steem.io/tutorials/#tutorials-python) on the devportal.